any-docs/css/content/reference/values/transform-function/perspective/index.md

 ### Values

 - _d_
-  - Is a {{cssxref("&lt;length&gt;")}} representing the distance from the user to the z=0 plane.
+  - Is a `&lt;length&gt;` representing the distance from the user to the z=0 plane.
 The z=0 plane is the plane where everything appears in a 2-dimensional view, or the screen.
 Values smaller than `1px` (including zero) are clamped to `1px`.
 Negative values are syntax errors.

     Values other than `none` cause elements with positive z positions to appear larger, and elements with negative z positions to appear smaller.
 Elements with z positions equal to or larger than the perspective value disappear as though they are behind the user.
 Large values of perspective represent a small transformation; small values of `perspective()` represent a large transformation; `perspective(none)` represents perspective from infinite distance and no transformation.